11/6/2024

 Jeffrey Bernstein

 Great.
 Thank you very much.
 Two questions.
 The first one is just on the current trends.
-George, you seem increasingly optimistic in fiscal 25, noting the improving trends in recent weeks, and I would assume that's already reflected in today's guidance.
-So it's not as if you're already expecting upside to that, but just trying to reconcile, I think you said the independent case growth was .8% growth in the first quarter.
-It seems like you've already seen an acceleration in the fiscal second quarter, so presumably higher single digit.
+Georgia seemed increasingly optimistic in fiscal 25, noting the improving trends in recent weeks.
+And I would assume that's already reflected in today's guidance.
+So it's not as if you're already expecting upside to that.
+But just trying to reconcile, I think you said the independent case growth was 7.8% growth in the first quarter.
+It seems like you've already seen an acceleration in the fiscal second quarter. so presumably higher single digit.
 But I'm just trying to juxtapose that against, I think you made a comment that you're growing in line with the sales force, which is more like 5% to 6%.
-So I'm just trying to flush out the differences in those numbers in terms of what your alloc is for independent case going forward from here, whether it's that the sales force number is going to accelerate or the independent case growth is going to pull back, or how we should interpret those two comments.
-And then I had one follow up.
+So I'm just trying to flush out the differences in those numbers in terms of what your outlook is for independent case going forward from here, whether it's that the sales force number is going to accelerate or the independent case growth is going to pull back or how we should interpret those two comments.
+And then I had one follow-up.

 speaker

-Yeah, when I look at our current organic independent growth, we're running somewhere between 1% and 2% over what we ran in Q1.
-And it's accelerated each week, it's gotten slightly better.
-So that gives us some good confidence.
-We recognize that we're up against tougher comparisons as we get into the end of November and the month of December.
-But we also recognize we're up against very easy, I guess, would be the way to put it, comparisons in January, unless there's just some extreme weather situations.
+Well, yeah, when I look at our our current organic independent growth we're running somewhere between one and two percent over what we ran in q1 and it's accelerated each week it's gotten slightly better so that gives us some good confidence we recognize that we're up against tougher comparisons as we get into the end of november and the month of december But we also recognize we're up against very easy, I guess, would be the way to put it, comparisons in January, unless there's just some extreme weather situations.
 So it makes it a little bit tough for us to project.
 As far as the growth in the sales force right now, it is running about the same as our growth in that 5% to 6% range.
 That's not using Q1 organic, that's using where we're at so far in fiscal Q2.
 And those numbers are without Cheney and without Jose Santiago.

 speaker